Ranch Chicken

 Substitutions and Variations

-Sheet Pan: Rather than grilling, you can bake the chicken in the oven.
+Another option is to bake the chicken in the oven.
 Just cook at 375°F (190°C) for 25-30 minutes.
 If your chicken is very thick, you may need 5-10 more minutes.
 The chicken is done when the internal temperature reaches 165°F (74°C).

-How to Make Creamy Ranch Chicken
+How to Make Ranch Chicken

 Tips for Success